Thanushri16/Covid-Strain-Prediction/README.md

 # Covid-Strain-Prediction
-In this research-based paper, the aim is to classify the clinical reports obtained using classical and ensemble machine learning models with Grid Search hyperparameter tuning after the chi square feature selection technique to discover the underlying presence of the novel coronavirus in an individual and to perform an
+In this project, the aim is to classify the clinical reports obtained using classical and ensemble machine learning models with Grid Search hyperparameter tuning after the chi square feature selection technique to discover the underlying presence of the novel coronavirus in an individual and to perform an